J0hnMatrix/Synology-Update-DNS-from-DHCP/README.md

 https://www.cphub.net/?p=ebi

 - SSH to the router and type "opkg install bash"
-- Go to /var/services/homes/admin/dhcp_dns_changes/ and create the following folders:
+- Go to /var/services/homes/admin/ and create the following folders:
+   - dhcp_dns_changes
       - scripts
          - synology_dhcp_dns_autoupdate

 - Copy all the files in this folder
 - Change the value of the "settings" file if required.